 What to look for in a data parsing tool?

-When selecting a data parsing solution, keep the following criteria in mind:
+When selecting a data parsing tool, keep the following criteria in mind:

 The alternative: Use a data parsing tool like Parseur